alexellis/docker-arm/README.md

 Docker on ARM
 =================

 After a lot of hard work it became official and Docker came to the Raspberry Pi.
-You can read more it on the Raspberry Pi blog which links to various tutorials I've written this year.
-In this repository you will find a curated list of links for getting started or going deeper with Docker and Swarm on the Pi.
+You can read more about it on the Raspberry Pi blog which links to various tutorials I've written this year.

+In this repository you will find:

+* a curated list of links for getting started with Docker on Pi
+* tutorials around Swarm and Swarm Mode
+* ARM specific images to get you up and running in no time.

 * [Docker comes to the Raspberry Pi](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/)

 ![Docker Swarm, originally 5 nodes, now 7](http://blog.alexellis.io/content/images/2016/03/12751465_202678110091142_997768928_n.jpg)

+## Feedback & questions

+I'm a [Docker Captain](http://blog.alexellis.io/follow-all-captains/) so I'd love to hear from you with your questions, comments and suggestions on Twitter [@alexellisuk](https://twitter.com/alexellisuk) or through the blog comments sections.

 ## ARM specific images